How Does the Ellis Act Work in Los Angeles?

 Option 1: Sell to an Investor with Tenants in Place

 This is the most common approach.
-Investors specifically seek RSO properties because the tenant protections actually create predictable, stable income.
+Investors specifically seek RSO properties because the tenant protections create predictable, stable income.
 Yes, your price will reflect below-market rents, but you avoid relocation costs, legal complexity, and years of restrictions.
 Many of my clients are surprised by the offers they receive.

-Option 2: Cash-for-Keys Negotiations
+Option 2: Cash-for-Keys (Tenant Buyouts)

 Option 3: Owner Move-In Eviction (If Applicable)